What Every Investor Ought To Know About Bitcoin And Real Estate Investing

 Property Taxes, Home Insurance, And Bitcoin

 As of right now, if you’re in the United States, in order to pay taxes and insurance, you’ll have to go through traditional route and pay with USD.
 This means liquidating Bitcoin to USD and paying either by check, money order, or any payment method the local insurance companies and tax collectors will accept.
+For this method you can look for foreclosed homes or companies that buy houses for cash.

 Once again, if you feel lost or confused, especially with taxes, you may want to reach out to an attorney, accountant, or even local tax office to make sure you’re on track with payments.